METROPOLITAN RICHMOND WOMEN’S BAR ASSOCIATION

 4.6.
 Membership Committee.
 There shall be a Membership Committee that shall identify and encourage membership of persons eligible for membership in the Association and shall encourage participation of members in Association meetings and activities.
 The chair of the Membership Committee shall at all times maintain a complete roll of members.
 Promptly after each annual meeting, the Membership Committee shall submit to the President a proposed membership application which shall solicit committee preferences of members and other relevant information and shall coordinate with the Secretary to submit the application as approved by the President to prospective members.
 The Membership Committee shall undertake such other responsibilities related to its function as the Board of Directors or President shall direct.

 4.7 Finance Committee.
-There shall be a Finance Committee on which the Treasurer shall serve.
-The Finance Committee will prepare and submit to the Board of Directors a proposed annual budget for the Association’s funds, develop and endorse rules governing the expenditures of Association funds, assist the Treasurer in preparing financial reports, and conduct an annual audit of the Association’s expenditures and accounts.
+There shall be a Finance Committee on which the Vice President shall serve as the Chair.
+The Finance Committee will assist in preparing financial reports, and assist in an annual audit of the Association’s expenditures and accounts.

-4.10 Legislative Committee.
-There shall be a Legislative Committee that shall provide the Association’s members with information concerning state and/or federal legislation and legislative activity that may be of interest to the members.
-With the consent of the Board of Directors, which may be given by telephonic, email or facsimile communication, the Legislative Committee may also recommend to the members that they support, oppose or otherwise take a public position, as individuals or as an Association, on legislation deemed to be significant by members of the Legislative Committee.
-If the Legislative Committee recommends that the Association take a public position on any issue, the Association shall take such public positions on issues or legislation only in accordance with the procedures outlined in Article V, section 5.4 or with the procedures set forth in the following paragraph.
+4.9 Legislative Committee.
+There shall be a Legislative Committee that shall provide the Association’s members with information concerning federal, state and/or local legislation and legislative activity that may be of interest to the members.
+With the consent of the Board of Directors (which may be given by telephonic, email or facsimile communication) the Legislative Committee may also recommend to the members that they support, oppose or otherwise take a public position, as individuals or as an Association, on legislation deemed to be significant by members of the Legislative Committee.
+If the Legislative Committee recommends that the Association take a public position on any issue, the Association shall take such public positions on issues or legislation only in accordance with the procedures set forth in the following paragraph.
+The Association shall not employ lobbying efforts and/or take a public position on a social issue that do not have a direct and distinct nexus to the mission of the Association.

 When the Association has determined to take a public position on an issue, the Legislative Committee may employ appropriate lobbying efforts, including, but not limited to, verbal and written communication to legislators and other public officials, provided that all such lobbying efforts are hereby specifically limited and restricted to those permitted by the tax-exempt status of the Association.

-4.11 Public Relations/Newsletter Committee.
-There shall be a Public Relations/Newsletter Committee that shall be responsible for publishing and distributing the newsletter of the Association on a monthly basis in the months of January through April and August through December.
-The Public Relations/Newsletter Committee shall be responsible for coordinating response to media inquiries, preparing and disseminating press releases about the Association’s activities, as requested by the President or committee chairpersons, and assisting with publicity for the Association’s activities as needed.
-The Public Relations/Newsletter Committee shall also maintain annual volumes of the Association’s newsletter, and shall have primary responsibility for the Association’s web site.
+The Communication Committee shall be responsible for publishing and distributing the newsletter of the Association on a monthly basis in the months of January through May and August through December.
+The Communication Committee shall also maintain annual volumes of the Association’s newsletter, and shall have primary responsibility for the Association’s web site.

 4.12 Awards Committee.
 There shall be an Awards Committee that shall review requests for nominations for awards being made both by the Association and other organizations and make such nominations of the Association and its members as it shall determine with the approval of the Board of Directors.